-The district must submit attendance of its students to the TEA reflecting attendance at a specific time each day.
+The district must submit attendance of its students to the Texas Education Agency (TEA) reflecting attendance at a specific time each day.

-Official attendance is taken every day at 9:30 a.m. which is during the second OR fifth instructional hour as required by state rule.
+Official attendance is taken every day during the second instructional period.

 A student absent for any portion of the day, including at the official attendance-taking time, should follow the procedures below to provide documentation of the absence.